 Elisabeth and I have had so much popularity with her Americana Wreath.
 We’ve blogged about it here, are selling it on Etsy and have even taught craft classes teaching people how to make it.
 Her use of burlap and ruffles to make the American Flag inspired me to recreate the Texas flag using the same technique.
 Here are some step by step pictures and instructions to tell you exactly how to make this fun, rustic, Texas wreath.
+If you’d just like to buy this wreath visit our Etsy shop!

 You’ll need around 20 feet of red, white and blue burlap and an 18inch wreath form.